The Twelve Growth Phases

 Day Master Strength Assessment

-The Growth Phase of your Day Master in the Month Branch is the single most important strength indicator.
-A Day Master in Lín Guān or Dì Wàng in the Month Branch is considered inherently strong; one in Sǐ, Mù, or Jué is inherently weak — before even counting supporting elements.
+The Growth Phase of your Day Master in the Month Branch is one of the major strength indicators.
+A Day Master in Lín Guān or Dì Wàng is often read as having strong seasonal support; one in Sǐ, Mù, or Jué is often read as needing more support, before counting the rest of the chart.

 Hidden Potential Reading